grst/grst.github.io/bioinformatics/_posts/2019-11-29-reportsrender.md

 Show on GitHub: [`main.nf`](https://github.com/grst/universal_analysis_pipeline/blob/master/main.nf)

-The first process takes the jupyter notebook as an input and generates an HTML report and a `csv` file containing the dataset.
+The first process takes the Jupyter notebook as an input and generates an HTML report and a `csv` file containing the dataset.
 The channel containing the dataset is passed on to the second process.
 Note that we use the `conda` directive, to define a